finmath/finmath-smart-derivative-contract/sdc-service/README.md

 ### Languages and Build

-The project requires Java 17 or better.
+The project requires Java 17 or better. fdbndfbnonobd

 The Maven build file is provide.
 Import the project as Maven project.